TheWindFlower/Instagram-Profile-Picture-Changer/readme.md

 # Instagram profile picture changer

-## _a little script is written in python to automatically change your Instagram profile picture_
+## _a little script written in python to automatically change your Instagram profile picture_

 ## Requirements :